Integrating Anthropic Claude

 receipt.manifest_hash is the artifact you keep.
 Same prompt + same response = same hash, every time.

-Inside the helper, Verdifax canonicalizes the prompt + response with a provider-specific prefix:
+Inside the helper, Verdifax canonicalizes the prompt + response with a Claude-specific prefix:

 verdifax.helper.claude.v1